ElliottLandsborough/wordfreq/README.md

 I started off thinking that I could strip out all punctuation.
 This approach does not work if you have bad input (see blns.txt).
 A better approach is to assume that we only want to count english words.
 It would be possible to add more characters to the allow list down the line (e.g some french accents â, ê, î, ô, û).
 I also forgot to convert to lower case until the last minute.

  - It processes the file line-by-line instead of opening the whole thing
- - I opted not to include the 'built' files in the lib folder
  - I tried to remove all punctuation but it was a bad approach
  - Better to have an 'allow list' of characters - e.g I chose english letters only for this
  - Replace dashes with spaces
  - Convert all words to lower case
- - Store results in a map, sort the map, output to console
+ - Store results in a map, sort the map alhabetically, then sort by word counts, output to console